 (2) Add a second sentence as follows: Documentation of such testing shall be maintained with the maintenance records on site for review by the Division.

+(p) Add the following language after the last sentence of section 8.6.4.19.6: “The test shall be witnessed by elevator personnel, or an elevator contractor, or a written report of initiating device testing shall be provided from the company performing the test.
+The written report shall be reviewed for compliance with the code by the elevator contractor performing a category 1 or category 5 test.
+The written report shall be filed with the AHJ by the elevator contractor performing a category 1 or category 5 report of test for regulating lifting device on the state report form.

+(q) Modify the last sentence of section 8.6.4.19.7 to states “Tests shall be performed with no load in the car, by elevator personnel, and while the standby or emergency power system is running.”

-(t) Amend Section 8.6.5.4 to insert the following at the end of the sentence, "contained in the manufacturer's specifications".
+(t) (r) Amend Section 8.6.5.4 to insert the following at the end of the sentence, "contained in the manufacturer's specifications".

-(u) Amend Section 8.6.5.6 to add the following at the end of the section: Such replacements shall be subjected to the relief valve setting testing described in Section 8.11.3.2.1 and Section 8.11.3.2.4.
-Documentation of such testing shall be maintained with the maintenance records on site for review by the Division.
+(u) (s) Amend Section 8.6.5.6 to add the following at the end of the section: Such replacements shall be subjected to the relief valve setting testing described in Section 8.11.3.2.1 and Section 8.11.3.2.4.
+Documentation of such testing shall be maintained with the maintenance records on site for review by the Division department.

+(t) Delete section 8.6.7.3 and 8.6.7.3.1.

+(u) Delete section 8.6.7.4 and 8.6.7.4.1.

+(v) Deletion section 8.6.7.8 and 8.6.7.8.1.

+(w) Amend section 8.7 to read as follows: “Section 8.7 applies to alterations.
+All alterations listed in Mandatory Appendix L shall require an alteration permit prior to commencement of work.
+Note: See Section 8.6 for maintenance, repair, and replacement requirements.”

 (v) Amend Section 8.7.2.11.5 to read as follows:

 (a) Except as provided in (b) below, where a device that restricts the opening of hoistway doors or car doors is altered or installed, the device shall conform to 2.12.5.